 - Do one thing better than anyone else.

-I can summarize this book more but I want you to read this book and get most of it.
+I can summarize this book more but I want you to read this book and get the most out of it.
 For college students who lack direction, this is the best book to read.

 2. 10 Steps To Earning Awesome Grades